QR5.7.1 The Simulation Hypothesis

 Figure 5.17.
 Eggs break but don’t unbreak

 The second law of thermodynamics explains what the first law can’t, that what is in theory reversible, in practice isn’t.
 For example, running a video of the earth orbiting the sun looks much the same, but playing a video of an egg breaking in reverse evokes laughter.
-Yet by the first law, the events of egg breaking are as reversible as the earth’s orbit, so why doesn’t it happen?
-The second law answer is that order never increases in a closed system, so eggs can’t unbreak (Figure 5.17).
+Yet by the first law, the events of egg breaking are just as reversible as the earth’s orbit, so why doesn’t it happen?
+The second law answer is that order never increases in a closed system, so eggs don’t unbreak (Figure 5.17).

 Figure 5.18.
 Entropy increases as disorder increases

-In general, entropy increases because it is more probable, so gas injected into a bottle will probably spread over time, but its molecules could by chance all move back to a point.
-This is unlikely but possible, so the second law is a statistical law, based on probability, not a causal law based on a force.
-Objects don’t have to become more disordered, but in a constantly changing world they probably will.
+A gas injected into a bottle will probably spread over time, but its molecules could by chance all move back to a point.
+This is unlikely but possible, so the second law is a statistical law not a causal law.
+Objects don’t have to become more disordered, but in a constantly changing world, they probably will.
+Disorder then increases for the same reason that constantly shaking a bottle disperses its contents.

-Disorder increases for the same reason that constantly shaking a bottle disperses its contents.
-Heraclitus compared our world to a river that is never the same from one moment to the next, as it is always changing.
-This Heraclitean flux arises from the quantum law of all action (3.6.3), that anything that can happen eventually does because quantum events explore every possibility, so nothing is static.
-The second law of thermodynamics then derives from the first law of quantum theory, so it is a universal law, but how then does order arise?
+Heraclitus compared our reality to a river that is never the same from one moment to the next because it always changes.
+This Heraclitean flux can be attributed to the quantum law of all action (3.6.3), that anything possible eventually happens as quantum events explore every option.
+Our world is then an ocean of change because the quantum world is the same.
+If the second law of physics is based on the first law of quantum theory, it is universal, but how then does order arise?

 Next